DroneEngage/DroneEngage_ScriptWiki/rpi_image_scripts/bookworm/c_helpers/README.md

 # updateConfig

-Small C++17 CLI utility to update `"userName"` and `"accessCode"` fields in one or more configuration files using safe, in-place text replacement.
+Small C++17 CLI utility to selectively update `"userName"`, `"accessCode"`, and `"auth_ip"` fields in one or more configuration files using safe, in-place text replacement.

 It is intended for JSON (or JSON-like) config files that contain lines such as: